2013 Orlando City SC season: Background

 The first set of returning players was announced on November 7, 2012, including Jamie Watson, Miguel Gallardo, Rob Valentino, Anthony Pulis, Mechack Jérôme and Adama Mbengue.
 Notably not on the player list was captain Ian Fuller, who was only listed in the press release as "assistant head coach".
 He has been a player/coach the previous two seasons.

 The biggest news regarding the fixture was the announcement of a home-and-away series of preseason friendlies with Tampa Bay Rowdies of the North American Soccer League.
 The teams will play on March 9 in Orlando, and March 30 in St. Petersburg.
 They could also potentially meet at the 2013 Walt Disney World Pro Soccer Classic.

 In supporter news, the two largest supporters groups—The Ruckus, and the Iron Lion Firm—announced on November 18, 2012, that they were beginning discussions regarding the unification of the team's supporters groups.

 Orlando City played a friendly against A.S.
 Roma of the Italian top-flight league Serie A on January 2, 2013.
 Roma was in town on a training visit to ESPN Wide World of Sports Complex.
 Roma won the match, 5–0.

 As part of the alliance between Major League Soccer and the United Soccer Leagues, Orlando City agreed to become the USL Pro affiliate club of Sporting Kansas City.
-They were matched with Seattle Sounders, and will play home and away matches against their reserve squad in the 2013 season.
+They were matched with Seattle Sounders FC, and will play home and away matches against their reserve squad in the 2013 season.
 The first loans made by Sporting Kansas City to Orlando City under the arrangement were forward Dom Dwyer, midfielder Christian Duke, defender Yann Songo'o and goalkeeper Jon Kempin.

 On February 15, 2013, the team announced that Fifth Third Bank had purchased naming rights to the stadium for Orlando City matches.
 The Citrus Bowl will be called Fifth Third Bank Field at the Citrus Bowl during Orlando City matches.